I did it! I survived my first Colombian Carnival in Barranquilla in 2018. And I had a fantastic time.

 I have lived in Medellín for almost a full year and have attended many of the major, must see events and attractions in Colombia.

 Attending Carnival in Barranquilla was an absolute highlight of my time here in Colombia.
 I was impressed by the seamless experience and permanently have this year’s Carnival song (Mami Ya Pa Que) stuck in my head.

-Note that in January before Carnival in Barranquilla this year, this website published a Guide to Carnaval de Barranquilla 2018 with several insider tips that were helpful for my trip.
+Note that in October 2018 before Carnival in Barranquilla in 2019, this website published a Guide to Carnaval de Barranquilla 2019 with several insider tips that are helpful

 Arrival in Barranquilla